pwr-Solaar/Solaar/docs/usage.md

 click on the icon in the system tray to bring up the Solaar menu and then click on a receiver or device in the menu.

-Here is an example of the Solaar icon (in the system tray) and the Solaar menu:
+Here is an image of the Solaar menu and the Solaar icon (here the battery symbol in the system tray at the left of the image ).
+The Solaar icon can also be other battery icons or versions of the Logitech Unifying icon.

 ![Solaar-menu](Solaar-menu.png)